awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.

-## Transferring files to your Linux instance using the PuTTY Secure Copy client<a name="putty-scp"></a>
+## Transfer files to your Linux instance using the PuTTY Secure Copy client<a name="putty-scp"></a>

 The PuTTY Secure Copy client \(PSCP\) is a command line tool that you can use to transfer files between your Windows computer and your Linux instance\.
 If you prefer a graphical user interface \(GUI\), you can use an open source GUI tool named WinSCP\.
-For more information, see [Transferring files to your Linux instance using WinSCP](#Transfer_WinSCP)\.
+For more information, see [Transfer files to your Linux instance using WinSCP](#Transfer_WinSCP)\.

 To use PSCP, you need the private key you generated in [Convert your private key using PuTTYgen](#putty-private-key)\.
 You also need the public DNS name of your Linux instance, or the IPv6 address if your instance has one\.